michmattera/HerBody/README.md

 #### Error pages

-Developer decided to use and implement personalized error pages such as :
+The developer decided to use and implement personalized error pages such as :
 - 404
 - 500
 - 400

-All have the same structure, same of the delete booking template.
+All have the same structure, the same as the delete booking template.
-All of them has as well a link that take the user back to the homepage, and a different error explanation.
+All of them has as well a link that takes the user back to the homepage, and a different error explanation.
  <details>
 <summary>Error pages</summary>